maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/08-OCLC-WorldCatSearch-API.md

 >1.
 Create a column with each callNo associated with the ISBN.
 What expression did you use?
 (Bonus if you can include only the unique callNos in your results)
 >2.
 Create a column with the number of records returned for each ISBN.
 Which title returns the most records?
 >3.
 Write and run a query that will return only the OCLC MARCXML records for each item that Yale has a copy (Yale Library holdings).
 Record your query in the etherpad.
 >4.
-Advacned: Using the results from question 4, add a new column that will contain "TRUE" if Yale has a copy of an item and "FALSE" if Yale doesn't.
+Advacned: Using the results from question 3, add a new column that will contain "TRUE" if Yale has a copy of an item and "FALSE" if Yale doesn't.
 Copy your expression to etherpad. (hint: try `if()` function)
 >
 >>## Solution
 >>1. `forEach(value.parseXml().select("datafield[tag=050]"),v,v.xmlText()).uniques().join(" | ")`
->>2. ...
+>>2. `value.parseXml().select("numberOfRecords")[0].xmlText()`, "Brief history of death / W.M.
+Spellman." has 12 records
 >>3. `"http://www.worldcat.org/webservices/catalog/search/sru?wskey={API-KEY}&query=srw.bn=" + value + "+AND+srw.li=YUS&frbrGrouping=off"`
 >>4. `if(value.parseXml().select("numberOfRecords")[0].xmlText().toNumber() > 0, "TRUE","FALSE")`
 >{: .solution}